KurtButler/2023-CCM-paper/README.md

 - Figure 8: Histogram of CCM convergence coefficients for a Rossler-Lorenz system.
 - Table I: Comparison of CCM results and the proposed test statistics for several test cases.

-## Instructions
-To generate all figures (as .png files), you just need to run `main.m`.
-The code should run with no issues using Matlab 2022a or later.
-All generated figures and tables will be saved to the results folder.

-## Code
+## Download
 You can download the code using git:
 ```
 git clone https://github.com/KurtButler/2023-CCM-paper.git
 ```
 Alternatively, you can view this code as a capsule on [Code Ocean](https://codeocean.com/capsule/8338092/tree/v1).

+## Instructions
+To generate all figures (as .png files), you just need to run `main.m`.
+The code should run with no issues using Matlab 2022a or later.
+All generated figures and tables will be saved to the results folder.

+## Data
+In one of our experiments, we used the [ElectricityLoadDiagrams20112014](https://doi.org/10.24432/C58C86) data set from the UC Irvine Machine Learning Repository.
+The data was shared by Artur Trindade.

 ## Citation
 If you use any code or results from this project, please cite the orignal paper: